computational-ecology-lab/computational-ecology-lab.github.io/_posts/2024-02-09-Rock-Pipits.md

 This project is supported by the [Gower Ringing Group](https://www.gowerbirds.org.uk/category/gower-ringing-group/) and the [British Trust of Ornithology](https://www.bto.org/understanding-birds/birdfacts/rock-pipit) (BTO), to which this project contributes data.

+Lastly, if during your weekend walks around Gower you see any rock pipits wearing colour rings, please take note of them (or even better, a picture!) and let us know.
+Thank you for your support!
+This is a citizen science project.